“All aboard!” 🚂

 Traveling around the world non-stop for the past five years, we’re no strangers to sleeping on planes, trains, and buses.
 So we reclined, got comfy in the blankets we brought with us, and made our best attempt to doze off as the bumpy train proceeded across the US during the middle of the night.

 Sleeping in Coach Seats on the Amtrak Empire Builder

 The coach class seats on the Empire Builder are much bigger than what we’re accustomed to when taking flights.
 The Empire Builder seats are way more comfortable than any red-eye flight we’ve taken anywhere in the world.
 Actually, the Amtrak coach seats recline a good ways and have more leg room than just about any other form of transportation we’ve been on around the world!
 The seats were fully able to accommodate my 6’2” frame, with space to spare.

 But we did sleep.
 It wasn’t great sleep.
 Yet we were, in fact, able to snooze.
 So that in itself is a victory.
-It was broken sleep though.
-Sudden jerks of the train would periodically wake us up.
+It was broken sleep, of course.
+Sudden jerks of the train would regularly wake us up.
 And while passengers got on and off throughout the night, so went our sleep pattern.

 Day 2: Traveling Across the American Midwest on the Amtrak Empire Builder

 Sometime in the wee morning hours, we had crossed into the fourth state of this rail trip, North Dakota.
 When we awoke, the landscape outside the window had changed yet again.
 The lush forests we rolled through as the sun set in Minnesota had transitioned to rolling plains, farmland, and the sporadic small midwestern town.